• 10% is the average amount of time used by our data centers

 • An image of a Rivian delivery van on the road.

-We’re focused on delivering customers packages fast and carbon-free by transforming our transportation network to include quiet and carbon-free electric delivery vans to bikes and e-cargo delivery options, and more.
+We’re focused on delivering packages to customers faster and carbon-free—transforming our transportation network with electric delivery vans and e-cargo delivery options that are redefining what last-mile delivery looks like.

 Autumnal landscape with azure water, riverine path, and fall woodlands